 AR teen makes spiritual connection with Chick-fil-A 'Angel'

-When Joe Rothwell walked into the Chick-fil-A in Olive Branch, Mississippi he did not expect to have an "angel" encounter that would change his life forever.
-But that is exactly what happened, and his email to the restaurant has since gone viral.
+When Joe Rothwell walked into the Chick-fil-A in Olive Branch, MS he did not expect to have an "angel" encounter that would change his life forever.
+But that is exactly what happened and his email to the restaurant has since gone viral.

 Comments